Historic NBA draft for France, which joins US as only country with 3 players within top 10 picks

 “It’s just the beginning,” Salaun said.

-AP Sports Writers Tim Reynolds, Charles Odum, Noah Trister, Steve Reed and Aaron Beard contributed to this report.
+AP Sports Writers Tim Reynolds, Charles Odum, Noah Trister, Steve Reed, Aaron Beard and Associated Press writer Tom Nouvian in Paris contributed to this report.

 AP NBA: https://apnews.com/hub/NBA